WinstonWinstonWinston/Website/content/project/PIMD/index.md

 ---
-title: Example Project
+title: An Undergraduate Review of Path Integral Molecular Dynamics
-summary: An example of using the in-built project page.
+summary: A tutorial on the theory and implementation of quantum simulation of many body systems.
 tags:
   - Physics
 date: '2022-12-19T00:00:00Z'